Hochfrequenz/resharper-action/README.md

-# JetBrains ReSharper action for GitHub Actions
+# JetBrains ReSharper Action for GitHub Actions using .NET5

+This is a fork of [glassechidna/resharper-action](https://github.com/glassechidna/resharper-action) that uses
++ 2020 version of Resharper
++ .NET5

 [JetBrains ReSharper][jetbrains] is the best thing to happen to .Net developers since .Net.
 JetBrains Rider is my favourite IDE.
 When JetBrains released their